bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'san-diego/OLRDedicationMass.jpg',
-'Article from The Southern Cross, January 8, 1926, Archive of the Tasca Estae') }}
+'Article from The Southern Cross<br>January 8, 1926<br>Archive of the Tasca Estae') }}

 {{ imagePair(
 'san-diego/watercolor concept window copy.jpg',
-'Proof of concept, watercolor on paper', 'san-diego/FBTPaintingWindow.jpg',
+'Proof of concept<br>watercolor on paper', 'san-diego/FBTPaintingWindow.jpg',
-'Fausto at work, Our Lady of the Rosary')
+'Fausto at work<br>Our Lady of the Rosary Church')
 }}

 The well-known sculptor and close friend of Fausto, <a href="https://en.wikipedia.org/wiki/Carlo_Romanelli" target="_blank">Carlo Romanelli</a>, received the commission to sculpt states of the Sacred Heart and the Blessed Virgin.
 Fausto painted both statues in a realistic style.
 The two statues still occupy niches to the left and right of the main altar.